 5. Restitution: Compensation for loss, damage or injury.
 This may take the form of appropriate service or monetary or material replacement.

-6. Community Restitution Project: Assignment of an appropriate service project that will benefit the University community, responsible student or others.
+6. Community Restitution Project: Assignment of an appropriate service project that will benefit the University community, responsible student, or others.

 7. Assessment: A student may be referred to an appropriate office or local agency for consultation or assessment.
 These may include Alcohol and Other Drug (AOD) Assessments and Anger Assessments.

 8. Educational Program/Project: Participation in a health or safety program (the student may be required to pay an enrollment cost); seminar; and other assignments as warranted.
-Examples include, but are not limited to: BASICS, Marijuana 101, Nicotine 101, written research projects, or reflective essays.
+Examples include, but are not limited to: BASICS, THC 101, Nicotine 101, written research projects, or reflective essays.

-In addition to the above listed sanctions, the following sanctions may be imposed upon any student organizations found to have violated The Student Code of Conduct.
+In addition to the above-listed sanctions, the following sanctions may be imposed upon any student organizations found to have violated The Student Code of Conduct.
 Please note that this is not an exhaustive list:

 Loss of Recognition: Loss of all University privileges for a designated period of time.
 Loss of recognition for more than two consecutive semesters requires a student organization to reapply for University recognition.
 Conditions for future recognition may be specified.
 Students may not continue to participate or associate in a student organization or accept further members during any Loss of Recognition.

-E. Appeals
+A. Appeals

 1. A decision reached through an Administrative Conference, where the student accepts responsibility and agrees to sanctions, cannot be appealed.
 Additionally, cases resolved through the Response by Letter process will not be subject to appeal or additional review following the three (3) business day response period.